Angadlamba/unity-hierarchy-folders/README.md

   }
 }
 ```

-A "Create Folder" menu item should show up in the GameObject menu.
-Add
-`Tests/Example.unity` to your current scene for an example of what hierarchy
-folders can do for you.

 The UPM does not have much documentation at the moment so it probably will be
 buggy, you're not going crazy!